Best Crypto Cards in Russia (2026)

 Who Technically Serves Russian Nationals Abroad

 Crypto.com: Does not explicitly serve Russian addresses, but Russian nationals with verified non-Russian residency may access the platform.
 Compliance screening applies.
-Five card tiers available, from Midnight Blue (free, no cashback) through Obsidian ($400K CRO stake, 5% cashback, lounge access).
+Six card tiers available, from Midnight Blue (free, no cashback) through Obsidian ($500K CRO stake, 5% cashback, lounge access).

-KAST: Global availability with minimal KYC requirements.
-Nine card variants across four tiers (Standard, Premium, Limited, Luxe).
+KAST: Global availability with fast KYC (2 min) requirements.
+Seven card variants across four tiers (Standard, Premium, Limited, Luxe) plus the Pengu collection.
 KAST's 2-minute verification and $MOVE cashback make it one of the most accessible options for Russian nationals with non-Russian addresses.

 RedotPay: Hong Kong-based issuer with global coverage.
 Three variants (Virtual, Solana, Physical).
 The $10 virtual card offers the lowest barrier to entry.
 USDC and USDT funding via multiple blockchains.
 RedotPay's flexible KYC and virtual card instant issuance make it practical for newly relocated Russians who do not yet have physical address documentation.